 In addition to key boxes and vaults, Knox padlocks and key switches operate with the same master key.
 There are so many gated communities today that fire and police departments are delayed when responding to emergency calls.
 Increased property damage and even total loss is a threat when property is not accessible.

-Please Contact Sonoma County Fire and Emergency Services Department at 707-565-1152 for questions regarding the Knox Box System
+Please contact the Permit Sonoma Fire Prevention Division at (707) 565-1152 for questions regarding the Knox Box System.